UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/lab04/lab04.md

 The ARM Cortex-M uses the SysTick time counter to keep track of time.
 This counter is decremented every microsecond, and when it reaches 0, it triggers an exception and then resets.

-`SYST_CVR` register = the value of the timer itself
+- `SYST_CVR` register - the value of the timer itself

-`SYST_RVR` register = the reset value
+- `SYST_RVR` register - the reset value

-`SYST_CSR_SET` register:
+- `SYST_CSR_SET` register:
-	- `ENABLE` field = enable/disable the counter
+	- `ENABLE` field - enable/disable the counter
-	- `TICKINT` field = enable/disable exception on reaching 0
+	- `TICKINT` field - enable/disable exception on reaching 0

 ### Timers

-Until now, we have been able to blink a led at a certain time interval, by waiting a while between each led toggle.
-The technique we used so far was asking the processor to skip a clock cycle a number of times, or by calling the processor instruction "nop" (no operation) in a loop.
+Until now, we have been able to blink a led at a certain time interval, by busy waiting a while between each led toggle.
+The technique we used so far was asking the processor to skip a clock cycle a number of times, or by calling the processor instruction `nop` (no operation) in a loop.
 :::info
-This method is not ideal, since the "nop" instruction stalls the processor and wastes valuable time that could otherwise be used to do other things in the meantime.
+This method is not ideal, since the `nop` instruction stalls the processor and wastes valuable time that could otherwise be used to do other things in the meantime.
 To optimize this, we can use *alarms*.
 :::
 An **alarm** is a counter that triggers an interrupt every time it reaches a certain value.
 This way, an alarm can be set to trigger after a specific interval of time, and while it's waiting, the main program can continue executing instructions, and so it is not blocked.
 When the alarm reaches the chosen value, it goes off and triggers an interrupt that can then be handled in its specific ISR.

 ![Alarm](images/alarm.svg)

 :::info
 The RP2040 timer is fully monotomic, meaning it can never truly overflow.
-Its value is stored on 64 bits and increments every 1 microsecond, which means that the last value it can increment to before overflowing is 2^64-1, which the equivalent of roughly 500.000 years.
-This timer allows 4 different alarms, which can be used independently (TIMER_IRQ_0/1/2/3).
+Its value is stored on 64 bits and increments every 1 microsecond, which means that the last value it can increment to before overflowing is 2<sup>64-1</sup>, which the equivalent of roughly 500,000 years.
+This timer allows 4 different alarms, which can be used independently (`TIMER_IRQ_0/1/2/3`).
 :::

 ## Analog and Digital Signals